The Essence of Technology and Art#

 It appears as a revelation, as a momentary, passionate wish to grasp intuitively and at a stroke all the laws of this world—its beauty and ugliness, its compassion and cruelty, its infinity and its limitations. – Andrei Tarkovsky

-For Tarkovsky, embracing art comes close to a spiritual experience and its creation to an act of faith.
-By his films he was exploring our world in search for understanding—he was observing Dasein’s questioning of its own Being by praying through cinema.
+For Tarkovsky, embracing art comes close to a spiritual experience, and its creation resembles an act of faith.
+Through his films, he explored our world in search of understanding—observing Dasein’s questioning of its own Being, praying through cinema.
 As his characters say:

 We need a mirror.

-For Tarkovsky this mirror would not depict our experiences as a linear sequence of events, captured objectively and logically into what could be called a plot.
-Instead, we would see a complex web of thoughts, memories and emotions and all these would be deeply interconnected to other beings, be it other Daseins, tools, or things present-at-hand.
-We would see a being that experiences a practical world subjectively, gives shape to it and is shaped by it subjectively.
-A being that is shaped by its past, moves through the present by projecting itself into its own future and observing each new moment with a consciousness made up of impressions, distortions, and associations.
-Tarkovsky, like Heidegger, was wrestling with time as an essential feature of the human condition.
-Dasein projects itself into the future.
-It imagines to be a certain way.
+For Tarkovsky, this mirror would not reflect our experiences as a linear sequence of events, captured objectively and logically in what might be called a plot. nstead, we would see a complex web of thoughts, memories, and emotions—all deeply interconnected with other beings: with other Daseins, with tools, or with things present-at-hand.
+We would see a being that experiences a practical world subjectively, gives shape to it, and is shaped by it in return.
+A being rooted in its past, projecting itself into the future, and perceiving each new moment through a consciousness formed by impressions, distortions, and associations.

-Another film director which is even more relatable to Heidegger’s philosophy is Terrence Malick.
-Malick once attempted a doctorate on Heidegger, Kierkegaard, and Wittgenstein at Harvard.
-His films often hew closely to and examine—in both narrative and form—ideas about the essence of humanity and phenomenology advanced by Heidegger.
-This can be seen in his existential style but also his use of ever questioning voice-overs which I see as Dasein’s questioning of Being.
-The whispering turns the film into poetry in motion.
+Another film director whose work is even more closely aligned with Heidegger’s philosophy is Terrence Malick.
+Malick once began a doctorate at Harvard on Heidegger, Kierkegaard, and Wittgenstein—and his films often explore, in both form and content, ideas about the essence of humanity and phenomenology as advanced by Heidegger.
+This is evident not only in his existential style but in the use of ever-questioning voiceovers—what I see as Dasein’s questioning of Being.
+The whispering narration turns the film into poetry in motion.

-Malick, like no other, depicts a practical world of phenomena instead of a world of facts and a linearly progressing story.
-He let’s us experience the mystical of the ordinary which is, in fact, extraordinary.
-The camera is constantly moving.
-It follows the characters at different angles but also lingers and wanders away.
-Thereby, the camera focuses on the world that surrounds our characters.
-The camera seems to be more interested in exploring the beauty and mystery of the world of the characters than the characters themselves—much like Malick is not really interested in his own story.
-The camera looks at beings as they are thus revealing the multiplicity of Being.
+Malick, like no other, depicts a practical world of phenomena, not a world of facts or a linearly progressing story.
+He lets us experience the mystical in the ordinary, which is, in fact, extraordinary.
+His camera is constantly moving—it follows characters from shifting angles, but also lingers or wanders away entirely.
+It focuses not only on the figures but on the world that surrounds them.
+The camera seems more interested in exploring the beauty and mystery of the characters’ world than the characters themselves—just as Malick is less interested in story than in disclosure.
+The camera looks at beings as they are, thus revealing the multiplicity of Being.

 All of [Malick’s] movies are about worlds. […] Each film is about some aspect of the world. – Hubert Dreyfus

-If one wants to get a better understanding of Heidegger’s kind of thinking, experiencing the childhood portrayed in The Tree of Life is a good place to start.
+If one wishes to understand Heidegger’s kind of thinking, The Tree of Life offers a profound experiential entry point.
 It is a meditation on Being.
-It ask the question with which Heidegger started:
+It begins with the same question that begins Being and Time:

 Why is there something rather than nothing?

-Grace, on the other hand, is forgiving, vulnerable, selfless, playful, and intimate.
-It is the spiritual which, for Malick, seem to erode out of the limits of understanding.
-Some call its source God, but Malick notes:
+Grace, by contrast, is forgiving, vulnerable, selfless, and playful.
+It is spiritual—not in a doctrinal sense, but in how it dissolves the boundaries of rational understanding.
+Some call its source God, but Malick writes:

 Let us sing a new song, tell a new story; one which, mindful of the ancient tales, takes its inspiration from science.
 Let us search for the permanent amid the fleeting and mutable, for that which endures through the spectacle of ceaseless change.
 Let us discover the eternal, the good. – Terrence Malick

-For Malick, creation is eternal birth.
-A beginning without end.
-It happens in every instant of time.
-The same power which burns the stars burns equally in us.
-Our being is a miracle, equal with the creation of the universe, and like the universe, each day is created anew.
+For Malick, creation is an eternal birth—a beginning without end, happening in each instant.
+The same fire that burns in the stars burns equally in us.
+Our being is a miracle, co-equal with the universe.
+Each day is a new creation.

 The growing good of the world is partly dependent on unhistoric acts; and that things are not so ill with you and me as they might have been, is half owing to the number who lived faithfully a hidden life, and rest in unvisited tombs. — Mary Anne Evans (George Eliot)